baranovxyz/xlsx-stream-writer/README.md

 ---
-Right now this package is used as a quick way to generate very large but very simple excel xlsx files.
-No formatting yet, no date conversions etc.
+Right now this package is used as a quick way to generate very large excel xlsx files with simple formatting.
+No date conversions etc.

 Creating an xlsx blob in browser for 150000 rows x 80 columns of different data takes around 60 seconds.
 ---

 This was rewritten from coffee script https://github.com/rubenv/node-xlsx-writer and changed to work both in browser and nodejs.
 Api is completely different from rubenv implementation.

 It is actually capable of streaming rows into xlsx file both in browser and nodejs.

 It uses JSZip to compress resulting structure.
 Lucky for us JSZip is capable of processing readable streams, so we just stream rows into xlxs file (which is a zip file).

 Plans:

-- improve api
+- [ ] improve api
-- add tests
+- [x] add tests
-- make browser build, put on some cdn
+- [ ] make browser build, put on some cdn
-- optimize shared string stuff
+- [ ] optimize shared string stuff
-- (maybe) use web workers to build xlsx in browser
+- [ ] maybe use web workers to build xlsx in browser
-- (maybe) implement some specifis for nodejs
+- [ ] maybe implement some specifis for nodejs

 You can add rows:

 ```javascript
 const XlsxStreamWriter = require("xlsx-stream-writer");
 const fs = require("fs");